Topics|Topics Meeting of Compliance Managers and Practitioners for Fiscal Year 2022

 Closing Remarks

-Mr. Yoshiyuki Ishida, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the participation of compliance managers and compliance practitioners in the meeting and thanked Mr. Kunimatsu, the special speaker, for his presentation.
+JPMA Managing Director Yoshiyuki Ishida expressed his gratitude to the compliance managers and compliance practitioners for their participation in the meeting and thanked Mr. Kunimatsu, the special speaker, for his presentation.

 The theme of our meeting can be summed up in one word: "Expanding and Changing Scope of Compliance.
-In the past, offensive matters, such as the expansion of business performance, have been emphasized within companies, but nowadays, the content of compliance has become more profound, and I think it is important that compliance be penetrated as a defensive function that includes the environment and human rights, and that risk be properly managed.
+In the past, offensive matters, such as the expansion of business performance, have been emphasized within companies, but nowadays, the content of compliance has become more profound, and I think it is important that compliance be spread as a defensive function that includes the environment and human rights, and that risk management be conducted appropriately.
 I hope that you will promote corporate management that strikes a balance between offensive and defensive functions," he said.

 He concluded his remarks by mentioning the vast expansion of the compliance world, saying, "The scope of compliance has now expanded to include digital and technology, not only social networking as mentioned in today's lecture, but also the credibility of AI used internally by companies, and how to consider this not only domestically but also globally.
 The Pharmaceutical Manufacturers Association of Japan (PMAJ) is also keeping a close eye on the spread of this technology.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) will also keep a close eye on this expansion and operate the Code Compliance Promotion Committee, and we would appreciate your cooperation in providing feedback to PMAJ.
+The JPMA will keep a close eye on this expansion and operate the Code Compliance Committee, and we would appreciate your feedback to the JPMA and your cooperation," he concluded his message.

-( Sadahiro Nishimura, Practice Member, Code Compliance Promotion Committee)
+( Sadahiro Nishimura, Practice Member, Code Compliance Committee)